top of page

 Welcome!

-I am an Assistant Professor in the Biology Department at SUNY Oneonta.
+I am an Assistant Professor in the

 Dr. Kearney and an old-growth Eastern Hemlock tree (Tsuga canadensis)- Salt Springs State Park, PA